Maria Düster breaks down the Al Pacino aesthetic.

 Still hot, though!

 At the end of the first film, Michael still possesses some redeeming qualities.
 By the end of the second … yikes!

 Our first shot of Michael, still looking fairly similar to his younger self, though definitely hardened by tragedy and the burden of Mafia leadership:

-If you thought things were looking up at the end of the second film for Michael, the second one is like getting hit by a train!
+If you thought things were looking up for Michael at the end of the first film, the second one is like getting hit by a train!

 I would describe Michael’s look in the second movie as “slowly dying inside, all life and humor draining slowly as more betrayal reveals itself and all those who love him leave”.

 Final decision: While we love innocent floppy-haired Michael in the first movie, coming-into-his-own-power Michael in Part II is 🔥 🔥 🔥 🔥 🔥 🔥 🔥 🔥